decentralized-identity/peer-did-method-spec/spec/core.md

 4. For each verification method (declared in the `verificationMethod` section or embedded in a verification relationship like `authentication`):
     - If `controller` is not set, set `controller` to the DID

-&gt; Note: Implementations may turn relative references in the document into absolute references by prepending the reference with the DID.
+> Note: Implementations may turn relative references in the document into absolute references by prepending the reference with the DID.
 This is not recommended due to length but this is an implementation detail that should not affect usage of the resolved document.
 Both relative and absolute references are valid within DID Documents.

 Here is an example long form DID Document: